FireWizard52/Volvo-Extended-Vehicle-API-to-Domoticz/README.md

 Note.

 Currently the obtained User Access Token for both the Demo car, as well as your own car will expire after 1 hour.
 In order to get a new token, you will have to log out and afterwards to log in again.

-Non Domoticz users may safely delete the last "Function" node and the most right "Configuration" node
+Non Domoticz users may safely delete the last "Function" node and the most right "Configuration" node.

 Disclaimer.